 Lizeth Bañuelos graduated from Eastern Washington University in 2021 with a majori in Applied Developmental Psychology and two minors, one in Race and Culture Studies, the other in Chicana/o/x Studies.
 Her research interests surround the psychology of the Latinx community and discovering best practices for serving underserved populations.
 Lizeth completed an EWU McNair Summer Research Institute in the summer of 2020 under the mentorship of Dr. Aryn Ziehnert, Lecturer in the EWU Psychology Department.
 For this she focused on Latinx college students and their mental health in higher education institutions.
+She then went on to collaborate with former McNair Director Dra.
+Christina Torres García and fellow McNair Scholar Alexandria Coronado in the summer of 2021 on The Implication of COVID-19 for First-Generation, Low-Income Students in WA State, which they presented at Council for Opportunity in Education’s 40th Annual Conference.

 2020 McNair Faculty Research Mentor: Dr. Aryn Ziehnert